soumyadipdas37/finescoop.github.io/source/_posts/tory_mp_warns_of_5050_chance_school_exams_could_be_scrapped_again_next_summer.md

 Ofqual chairman Roger Taylor is to face questions from MPs as pupils return to classrooms this week, when he appears before the committee on Wednesday.
 Mr Williamson is then set to be grilled about the A-level and GCSE results fiasco on September 16.
 The Conservative MP argued the decision on next year's exams should be made quickly so teachers can prepare.
-He said: 'It is 50:50 that exams go ahead next summer.
+He said 'It is 5050 that exams go ahead next summer.
 Schools, the Department of Education and Ofsted need to work out…how much disruption there will be to pupils' learning in the coming year.
 'Serious analysis needs to be done and then they need to make an announcement about exams within the next few weeks.'
 He warned that students may have fallen too far behind due to months out of school and raised fears that a second wave could force pupils back to home learning.
-An Ofqual spokeswoman said: 'There are no plans to cancel either GCSEs or A-levels in 2021.
+An Ofqual spokeswoman said 'There are no plans to cancel either GCSEs or A-levels in 2021.
 There are also currently no plans to curtail programmes of study.
 'But we keep all plans constantly under review because the progress of the pandemic is uncertain.'
 It comes days after Boris Johnson fired the top civil servant at the Department for Education today saying 'fresh official leadership' was needed after the A-Level and GCSE exam fiasco.
 Jonathan Slater has been effectively removed from his post and will leave on September 1, it was announced today, 24 hours after Ofqual chief executive Sally Collier resigned from her post in the wake of the grading U-turn.